 Do I really have to tell you?1/9 That delectable beet salad2/9 Burrata.
 A creamy cloud.3/9 That pork belly.
 The way it's supposed to be.4/9 robiola in its natural habitat5/9 The scallops with the shrimp & grits in the background.6/9 DIY taco party7/9 That soup with the pepitas8/9 Good Earth Market & Organic Farm (Clarksville)9/9

-All of my silly (and probably inappropriate) non-meat jokes were not lost on Susan or Nino, as they both ganged up on us to get the crispy pork belly and that night’s special, the short rib DIY tacos.
+All of my silly (and probably inappropriate) non-meat jokes were not lost on Susan, as she insisted we get the crispy pork belly and that night's special, the short rib DIY tacos.
 The pork belly was prepared exactly as pork belly should be.
 The fat was properly rendered into a yielding crispiness, and the meat layers were like perfectly done bacon (which, by the way, is what pork belly is anyway).
-There’s nothing more annoying than underdone pork belly.
-It’s supposed to be cooked to a meaty consistency and anything less is like chewing on an earlobe.
-Thank you, Nino, for sparing us the earlobe chew.
+There's nothing more annoying than underdone pork belly.
+It's supposed to be cooked to a meaty consistency and anything less is like chewing on an earlobe.

 The do-it-yourself short rib tacos were just that.
-All the possible taco ingredients were assembled on a large oval platter (including some we hadn’t even thought of).
+All the possible taco ingredients were assembled on a large oval platter (including some we hadn't even thought of).
 I love tableside assembly, especially when the tortillas are still hot and moist.
 DO take a look at this one in the photo gallery.
-It’s a stunner.
+It's a stunner.
 Our slightly-more-health-conscious friends ordered the pan-roasted scallops with sauteed mushrooms & chard.
-Chef Mancari has not lost his touch, as it had to be his idea (and a good one) to drizzle it with black garlic vinaigrette.
-Accompanying this dish was one of Good Earth Market’s signature plates: The shrimp & grits with mildly spicy chorizo and grits that were perfectly done.
+Accompanying this dish was one of Good Earth Market's signature plates: The shrimp & grits with mildly spicy chorizo and grits that were perfectly done.
 We shared.
 I hate sharing.
 I got over it.

 While I was perusing the cookie display (if/when you go, HOPE that they have the brown-butter sugar cookies), our personal-trainer-turned-fresser ordered the brownie dessert with vanilla ice cream served with the perfect textural foil: blanched almonds.
 I was able to get a shot of this one before it was attacked.

-This is just a sneak peek, as I always visit a place several times before I assign a star rating or call it a review.
-So while I’m getting my act together to go back to Clarksville for a repeat performance, check this place out.
-It’s relaxed and informal, and it’s refreshing to see vegans, vegetarians, carnivores and sugar-holics (our personal trainer) chowing down elbow to elbow.
+Check this place out.
+It's relaxed and informal, and it's refreshing to see vegans, vegetarians, carnivores and sugar-holics (i.e., our personal trainer) chowing down elbow to elbow.